-As an academic philosopher, I worked in political and moral philosophy, on topics such as climate justice, intergenerational justice, individual and collective responsibility and, most recently, on the meaning of life and how to live when you don’t know what it is.
+As an academic philosopher, I worked in political and moral philosophy, on topics such as climate justice, intergenerational justice, individual and collective responsibility and, most recently, on the meaning of life and the search for purpose.

 I was on the tenure-track but I resigned.
 I’ve decided, in Thoreau’s terms, to stop being a professor of philosophy and try to be a philosopher instead.

 “To be a philosopher,” continues Thoreau, “is … so to love wisdom as to live according to its dictates, a life of simplicity, independence, magnanimity, and trust.
 It is to solve some of the problems of life, not only theoretically, but practically.”

 I want to use everything I’ve learned as a philosopher to help people.
 That’s my purpose.
 So here I am.